Labello Logo

 Labello Emblem

-As a result of the evolution of the Labello logo, its font has hardly changed.
+As a result of the evolution of the Labello logo, its font has changed very little.
 The bold sans serif is still used today, mixing mid-20th-century typographic sans-serifs with Universalschrift-style glyphs.
 The author of the latter is the Austrian graphic designer Herbert Bayer.
 Based on the wordmark, a typeface called Labello was created.
 Juliasys developed it in collaboration with the Beiersdorf Brand Management team.

 Labello Symbol

-The color scheme also remains stable: it combines white and dark blue.
+The color scheme also remains stable, combining white and dark blue.
 But if the white inscription was on a blue background earlier, the opposite is true.
 This was done to improve the readability of the text.